Argo Dwipangga: Argo Dwipangga (2011 - Present)

-On 1 June 2023 following the enactment of new train travel chart 2023, the Argo Dwipangga to Surakarta also stops at Jatinegara Station to provide an alternative for passengers in the Jabodetabek area who use this service.
+On 1 June 2023 following the enactment of new train travel chart 2023, the Argo Dwipangga to Surakarta also stops at to provide an alternative for passengers in the Jakarta metropolitan area area who use this service.

 In December 2023, the Argo Dwipangga received a second-generation stainless steel train made by PT INKA.
 The latest train was launched on 13 December 2023.
 The difference from the previous generation is that the train entrance and connecting doors now use automatic electric doors.
 This will make it easier for customers to open and close the doors without expending a lot of energy.
 The sound of doors opening and closing is also quieter.

 In addition, the passenger information system (PIDS) available on each train can display information about the nearest station, speed, and room temperature.
 The PIDS helps create a better travel experience and provides important information for customers during the trip.
 The windows of the new generation executive and luxury trains have also been updated to tempered double glass from the previous tempered glass so that the level of safety is higher, helps reduce the entry of excess heat and UV rays into the room, and reduces noise better.
 KAI added a USB charger port on each seat, in addition to the power outlets already available on the train walls.
 The additional charging facilities allow passengers to continue using their smartphones, laptops, and smartwatches no worrying about running out of power, in accordance with modern needs.

 Another advantage of the latest luxury class is the addition of toilets from the previous Luxury train, from one to two, and separate male and female restrooms.
 The dining car in this latest generation has also been updated to be more luxurious, with premium interiors and furnishings.
 The dining car is dominated by wood touches and softer and more comfortable dining chairs.
 The same information system is also available in the dining car.